dzekelid/photos/_listings/meetup/2-photos-get.md

         name: since_mtime
         description: Should be supplied for all but the first polling request, so that any missed notifications are can be sent in an immediate response
         type: string
       - in: query
+        name: tagged
+        description: Tagged with members with these IDs, separated by commas
+        type: string
+      - in: query
         name: time